 Get your head in the game

-Putting together a full breakdown of the event is one of the secrets to a smooth-running event.
-An itinerary is one document that includes all the details about your party.
-It depends on your preference, but it is usually good to have digital as well as hard copies of it on hand.
+It is usually good to have digital as well as hard copies of it on hand.
 Make sure to include on the hard copy that if this document is found unattended, it should be handed either to the reception or the manager of the venue.
 Make sure to include your name and the date of the party under this statement.
 This is important because this file will contain some sensitive information that should not get into the hands of anyone not involved in the organising process.

 An itinerary should include: